 Save the Date: Mon, 12 July 2021 | 17-18:30 CEST | By CO:RE WP5 – Department of Media and Communications, LSE.

-A multidisciplinary webinar on theories and concepts of children in digital environments.
+A multidisciplinary webinar on theories and concepts on children’s opportunities online.

 Technologies are spreading into all aspects of our lives via smart devices, internet of things, augmented reality and data profiling.
 Children’s lives have become digital by default, with digital technologies the taken-for-granted means of playing, seeing family, doing schoolwork, hanging out with friends in a post-COVID world.
 But where does the digital begin and end, what does it include?Details

 Diana Poudel is a media and digital literacies teacher in Estonia.
 Over the past decade, she has toured the schools to listen to parents, teachers, and kids talk about what puzzles or bothers them in online settings and developed an educational game to combat these online issues.Details